Last Updated on December 20, 2025 by Roslin Dwivedi

 Where To Stay In Nassau, Bahamas

 Most tourists prefer to stay at Paradise Island or around downtown Nassau.
-Since there are a lot of historical sites in and around downtown Nassau, you may consider living in some resorts near Junkanoo beach or hotels on Paradise Island.
+Since there are a lot of historical sites in and around downtown Nassau, you may consider living in some resorts near Junkanoo beach or hotels on Paradise Island like The Atlantis, The Ocean Club, A Four Seasons Resort, Bahamas, Margaritaville Beach Resort Nassau, and British Colonial Nassau and Courtyard by Marriott Nassau Downtown/Junkanoo Beach.

 I also want to suggest Baha Mar resorts because that resort is also huge and has many activities that fulfil the holiday dreams.
-They also have many restaurants and kid’s clubs to accommodate their needs.
+Baha Mar resorts also have many restaurants and kid’s clubs to accommodate their needs.

 Have you visited the Bahamas?
 How did you like it.
 I would love to know your stories about Bahamas.
 Comment below.